drsamibioinfo/ebi/README.md

 cfengine: I didn't use this tool before.

-ansible and puppet are decentralized configuration management tools which help deploying software tools and dependent system libraries across many servers and/or cloud infrastructure all at once.
+ansible and puppet are decentralized provisioning and configuration management tools which help deploying software tools and system dependencies across many servers and/or cloud infrastructure all at once.

 I have used ansible before as it is built in python and it integrates seamlessly with our internal python systems.
 We have used it to deploy updated versions of the software and its related dependencies through a single configuration file and pushing